2023 Best Value Social Sciences Bachelor's Degree Schools in Massachusetts

 Top 10 Best Social Sciences Bachelor's Degree Schools

 Our 2023 rankings named Framingham State University the best value school in Massachusetts for social sciences students working on their bachelor’s degree.
-Located in the small city of Framingham, Framingham State is a public school with a small student population.
+Located in the city of Framingham, Framingham State is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at Framingham State are $11,380 a year.

-Full Social Sciences at Framingham State University Report
+Read full report on Social Sciences at Framingham State University

-You’ll join some of the best and brightest minds around you if you attend University of Massachusetts - Dartmouth.
-The school came in at #2 on this year’s Best Value Social Sciences Bachelor’s Degree Schools in Massachusetts list.
-Located in the midsize suburb of North Dartmouth, UMass Dartmouth is a public school with a medium-sized student population.
+The excellent bachelor’s degree programs at University of Massachusetts - Dartmouth helped the school earn the #2 place on this year’s ranking of the best value social sciences schools in Massachusetts.
+Located in the medium-sized suburb of North Dartmouth, UMass Dartmouth is a public school with a medium-sized student population.

 You’ll join some of the best and brightest minds around you if you attend Worcester State University.
 The school came in at #3 on this year’s Best Value Social Sciences Bachelor’s Degree Schools in Massachusetts list.
-Worcester State is a moderately-sized public school located in the midsize city of Worcester.
+Worcester State is a moderately-sized public school located in the city of Worcester.

 The average tuition and fees for an in-state undergraduate at Worcester State are $10,586 a year.